openshift/openshift-origin-design/web-console/4.0-designs/forms/forms.md

 ## Buttons

 * Button labels should be written in headline style.
-* In embedded forms, confirmation buttons should be left aligned at the bottom of the page.
+* In embedded forms and side panel forms, confirmation buttons should be left aligned at the bottom of the page.
 Cancel buttons should be to the right of confirmation buttons.
 * In modal forms, confirmation buttons should be right aligned at the bottom of the modal.
 Cancel buttons should be to the left of confirmation buttons.
 * Submit, Save, and other confirmation buttons should always be enabled.